“It’s an incredible gift to craft an environment where people can heal themselves.”

 Rythea is available to teach outreach to organizations, schools, colleges, festivals, and creative events.
 She tailors her workshops for different populations including artists, non-artists, dancers, non-dancers, theatre students, and groups of any kind that need creative direction and community-building experience.

 Rythea has taught at colleges such as Mt.
 Holyoke, Greenfield Community College, Muhlenburg College, Smith College, and UMass.
 She has taught for many years at Earthdance Center for Creative Living, for Community Crisis Response Team, and Survivor Theatre Project.
-She invented and taught a wide range of classes at her studio, Wild Life Sanctuary, for the past 20 years, assisting people from all walks of life to make art, express, and heal.
+She invented and taught a wide range of classes at her studio, Wild Life Sanctuary, for 20 years, assisting people from all walks of life to make art and express with power.
+She continues to teach and facilitate art-making as a community experience for creating healing and change.